 - Check if a number is divisible by 41 or not

-- Check if a large number is divisible by 13 or not
+- To check whether a large number is divisible by 7

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.